 What Causes Fear Of Intimacy & How To Overcome It

-The fear of intimacy is an inherently complex subject matter.
-Clinically, it has been listed as an anxiety disorder and social phobia in which the afflicted individual struggles to form bonds, connections, and close relationships with others.
-Many analysts have conducted probes and studies into the fear of intimacy in the hopes of finding a cure or solution to the ailment.
-However, before one can truly overcome the fear of intimacy, he or she must have a clear and concise understanding of the malady.
+Although the fear of intimacy can be complex, seeking treatment has helped individuals recover.
+Clinically, the fear of intimacy has been listed as an anxiety disorder and social phobia, in which the individual struggles to form bonds, connections, and close relationships with others.
+Many analysts have conducted studies into the fear of intimacy to advance treatment options.
+However, before one can truly overcome the fear of intimacy, they must have a clear and concise understanding of the situation.